Seanny123/seanaubin.github.io/content/post/2018-04-02-My-Experience-With-Programming-Languages.md

 An attempt to put typing into PHP by Facebook to make it faster.
 Hated by many.

+## Lua

+Keeps popping up where I don't expect it, like Game Dev and Deep Learning, since it's an easily embeddable language.
+Has a JIT so beautiful it makes readers weep.

+## Erlang

+Used by telecom companies and people with super hardcore distributed systems to maintain.
+Where the Actor model of concurrency comes from.

 ## Ruby

 Syntactic sugar taken to its conceptual extreme.
 Adored by the Japanese.
 Has this thing called meta-programming, which I've never had a need to use, but allowed for the creation of Ruby on Rails which people still swear by for creating websites that need to access and modify a database.

+## Crystal

+Statically typed, compiled language for Ruby programmers.
+Because making Ruby fast is so difficult, you sometimes need to write a whole new language.

+## Elixir

+Created by a Ruby-lover who wanted to use Erlang's BEAM VM with a modern functional language.
+The new hotest language for building a website.

 ## Python

 Decided from the beginning to be as understandable as possible.
 Consequently, has libraries for damn near everything (Deep Learning, scientific computation, statistics, making visual novels... etc).
 People like to argue about v2 vs. v3, but it's never been a problem for me.

+## Nim

+Statically typed, compiled language for Python programmers.
+Because making Python fast is so difficult, you sometimes need to write a whole new language.

 ## R